 Rate of Return

 The interest rate offered at each year’s tax sale is nine points above the discount rate set on September 1.
 The interest rate you receive on your certificate will remain the same for as long as you hold the certificate.
-The certificate rate for the 2011 certificates being sold at the 2012 tax lien sale is 10%.
+The certificate rate for the 2013 certificates being sold at the 201 tax lien sale will be available after September 1.